Gunpowder magazine: England

 The Gunpowder Magazine in Berwick-upon-Tweed was built in 1745 to service Berwick Barracks and sited at a safe distance from them to the south.
 It is a solid stone building, heavily buttressed, windowless, stone roofed and enclosed by a stone wall.
 Along with Purfleet and Tilbury it is one of the few surviving eighteenth-century gunpowder magazines in the country.

 Brean Down Fort was one of a number of Palmerston Forts built to defend the British, Irish and Channel Island coastlines.
 It was originally built in stages between 1862 and 1870; to protect the Bristol Channel.
 It had a large, underground, main gunpowder magazine, 15-foot (4.5 m) by 18-foot (5.5 m) by 20-foot (6.1 m) high, built to the recommendations of the 1863 Royal Commission.
 The magazine still exists.
 A further two, smaller, underground magazines, No. 2 magazine and No. 3 magazine, were also built.
 No. 3 magazine exploded on 3 July 1900 destroying most of the barracks.
 Gunner Hains was killed.
 It was concluded that he had killed himself by firing a ball cartridge down a ventilator shaft into the magazine, which held 3 tons (3 tonnes) of gunpowder, causing the magazine to explode.
 The fort was reused in both the First and Second World Wars; and additional expense magazines constructed.
+(Note: Note: In the case of a fort or a gun emplacement, an Expense Magazine, is a magazine holding a small number of rounds, or bags of gunpowder for immediate use.
+It might be sited near to a large gun, so that the firing team can quickly reload the gun without having to go the main magazine.)
 The fort is now owned by the National Trust.

 As early as 1461, the Tower of London included a 'powderhous' within its walls.
 With the establishment of the Board of Ordnance there, its use as a gunpowder store increased.
 In the Tudor period the White Tower was refitted for this purpose, and by 1657 the entire building, apart from the chapel, was being used to store gunpowder.
 Gunpowder was still being stored there when the Ordnance Board was disbanded in the mid-nineteenth century.

 was moored in the Thames at Beckton as a powder magazine in the late 19th century.

 The Board of Ordnance maintained magazines at both Tilbury Fort and New Tavern Fort, which face each other across the River Thames.
 Two sizeable magazines of 1716 remain in place at Tilbury.